jamsey700/CharityWebsite/README.md

-# Website Development Project for my course at Belfast Met.
+# Website Development Project for my course at college.

 Currently work in progress will keep updating with latest code whenever I work on it.